 A case is the very base of a watch that determines the shape and overall dimensional perception.
 It houses the majority of watch parts and needs to be durable to withstand wear and tear.

 These days, the most prevalent material used for watch cases is stainless steel, but you’ll also come across titanium, resin, and plastic.

 The size of a case plays a significant role in suiting the wrist.
 Therefore, pay attention to the dimensions and follow a simple rule – smaller cases for slender wrists and larger ones for bigger hands.

 When it comes to various shapes, the most popular is a round case, followed by rectangular, square, tank, and tonneau cases.

-These parts of a watch are the so-called horns that connect the straps to a case.
+Watch lugs are the so-called horns that connect the straps to the case.
 Situated at the top and bottom, the lugs usually come either flat or curved.

 The difference between the flat and curved-shaped lugs lies in their way of grasping the wrist.
 While the flat ones are simply the extensions of a case, the curved lugs also grab the wrist to their arms, making them somewhat comfier to wear.